Skip to content

 preprocessors

-Functions that run before filters are applied:
+Functions that run before filters are applied.

 def exclude_deleted(filterset, queryset):